-Through this process the Company's AMF team has worked closely27 with the Energy Efficiency team to ensure that the Company has a comprehensive view of the benefits and impacts of the roll out of AMF.
-Specifically, the Company worked to ensure that the benefits estimated in the AMF BCA would constitute a new baseline of savings upon which future energy efficiency goals are based.
-Future Energy Efficiency programs will benefit from the increased visibility into customer usage.
-This visibility will allow for improved marketing, more personalized energy-saving offers for customers, and more targeted energy-saving measure deployment.
+Through this process, the Company's GMP and AMF team have worked closely35 with the Energy Efficiency team to ensure that the Company has a comprehensive view of the benefits and impacts of the roll out of grid modernization and AMF.
+Specifically, the Company is working to ensure that the benefits estimated in the GMP and AMF Benefit-Cost Analyses (BCA) would constitute a new baseline of savings upon which future energy efficiency goals are based and to ensure energy savings are not double counted.
+Future Energy Efficiency programs would benefit from the increased visibility into customer usage from AMF and insights to the constrains of the local distribution system from grid modernization.
+This visibility would allow for improved marketing, increased personalized energy-saving offers for customers, more targeted energy-saving measure deployment, and optimization of demand side resources.

 In addition to the calculation of benefits, the Company also examined the overlap of costs.
-After the launch of AMF, the Company still anticipates energy efficiency programs will continue to offer customer incentives for in-home/in-business technologies, such as Wi-Fi programmable thermostats and smart appliances to drive the achievement of additional incremental energy savings to meet annual energy savings targets.
-The Company recognizes that the future energy efficiency Plans will include the total participant costs (i.e., ratepayer-funded rebates and customer contribution costs) associated with such measures in its BCA methodology.
+After a potential launch of AMF, the Company still anticipates energy efficiency programs would continue to offer customer incentives for in-home/in-business technologies, such as Wi-Fi programmable thermostats and smart appliances to drive the achievement of additional incremental energy savings to meet annual energy savings targets.
+The Company recognizes that the future energy efficiency Plans would include the total participant costs (i.e., ratepayer-funded rebates and customer contribution costs) associated with such measures in its BCA methodology.

-27 At the May 2019 Energy Efficiency Technical Working Group, the AMF team presented to energy efficiency stakeholders so that they were aware of the coming technology and possible benefits and impacts to energy efficiency plans.
+35 At the May 2019 Energy Efficiency Technical Working Group, the AMF team presented to energy efficiency stakeholders so that they were aware of the coming technology and possible benefits and impacts to energy efficiency plans.

-While the Energy Efficiency, GMP and AMF teams have been coordinating closely through this filing process, the need to bifurcate savings and costs associated with these plans will not arise until actual AMF deployment begins and data is collected and visualized for customers in later years.
-Therefore, the important overlap and distinction between GMP, AMF and the energy efficiency Plans will most likely not arise until the Company's next 3-year EE Plan (2021-2023), when the Company anticipates a more robust discussion of evaluation methodologies and other key considerations.
-In the interim, the Company will continue to work with the Energy Efficiency Technical Working Group to ensure all stakeholders are aware of this future transition.
+While the Energy Efficiency, GMP and AMF teams have been coordinating closely through this filing process, the need to bifurcate savings and costs associated with these plans would not arise until any actual grid modernization and AMF deployment begins and data is collected and visualized for customers in later years.
+Therefore, should the PUC approve the AMF Plan presented, the important overlap and distinction between GMP, AMF and the energy efficiency Plans would most likely not arise until the Company's next 3-year EE Plan (2021-2023), when the Company anticipates a more robust discussion of evaluation methodologies and other key considerations.
+In the interim, the Company will continue to work with the Energy Efficiency Technical Working Group to ensure all stakeholders are aware of any future transition.